 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides for the right of workers to form and join independent unions, bargain collectively, and conduct legal strikes.
 The government respected these rights.
 The law prohibits antiunion discrimination and provides for reinstatement of workers fired for union activity.
 Unions must register, and the law provides a deadline of 15 days for authorities to reply to a registration request.
-Restrictions on the minimum number of employees (12) needed to form a union may have hampered freedom of association in small enterprises.
 The law permits foreign workers to join unions but prohibits them from holding positions of authority within the unions, except for foreign workers who are married to citizens of the country and have legally resided in the country for at least five years.

 The labor code stipulates that at least 50 percent of the workers in an enterprise must vote to support a strike.
-The law, however, adds that even if there is no union at the enterprise or if the union lacks the support of 50 percent of the workforce, a strike may be initiated if 35 percent of the workers call for a vote, by secret ballot.
+The law, however, adds that even if there is no union at the enterprise or if the union lacks the support of 50 percent of the workforce, a strike may be initiated if 35 percent of the workers call for a vote by secret ballot.
 The law restricts the right to strike for workers in services designated as essential by the government, including in sectors such as oil refineries and ports that are not recognized as essential services under international standards.
+On January 27, the president signed into law a bill regulating strikes, which includes a prohibition on strikes by workers in nine essential public services and allows employers to suspend the pay of public-service workers who are on strike.

 The law also permits two other types of worker organizations unique to the country: “solidarity associations,” legal entities recognized by the constitution that have both management and employee membership and serve primarily to administer funds for severance payments; and “permanent committees,” enterprise-level bodies made up of three workers elected to negotiate “direct agreements” with employers.
 Both entities may coexist and share membership with labor unions.
 The law also requires that permanent committee members be elected freely by secret ballot without intervention of the employer.

 The law requires employers to initiate the bargaining process with a trade union if more than one-third of the total workforce, including union and nonunion members, requests collective bargaining, but the law also permits direct bargaining agreements with nonunionized workers.
+The law establishes a scope of implementation and procedures for negotiations.
 The law prohibits solidarity associations from representing workers in collective bargaining negotiations or in any other way that assumes the functions or inhibits the formation of trade unions.
 Although public-sector employees are permitted to bargain collectively, the Supreme Court held that some fringe benefits received by certain public employees were disproportionate and unreasonable, and it repealed sections of collective bargaining agreements between public-sector unions and government agencies, thus restricting this right in practice.
-In May the Constitutional Chamber of the Supreme Court repealed sections of the collective bargaining agreement between the labor union (Sitrapequia) and the National Oil Refinery (Recope).
-The court’s decision also ratified the ceiling of 12 years for severance pay when an employee is terminated.
+A court’s decision ratified the ceiling of 12 years for severance pay when an employee is terminated.
+As of July the Ministry of Labor reported 10 requests for conciliation in collective labor disputes related to union rights; eight of them took place in the agricultural sector (pineapple and banana farms).

-The government effectively enforced applicable laws, and penalties were sufficient to deter violations.
+The government effectively enforced applicable laws, and penalties were commensurate with those for other laws involving denials of individual rights, such as discrimination.
 While the law establishes sanctions (fines and fees) for infractions, only the judiciary has the authority to apply such sanctions.
 The amount of fines and fees is determined by the severity of the infraction and is based on the minimum wage.
-The reformed labor code requires labor claims to be processed within two years and sets up a special summary procedure for discrimination claims.
-The reformed labor code also strengthens protections for labor union members, including protections against discrimination based on labor affiliation and special protections via special expedited proceedings.
-The Labor Ministry reported an increase in the number of fines collected and in the scheduling of hearings since the reformed labor code entered into force in 2018.
+The law requires labor claims to be processed within two years and sets up a special summary procedure for discrimination claims.
+The law also provides labor union members protections against discrimination based on labor affiliation and special protections via special expedited proceedings.

 Freedom of association and collective bargaining were generally respected.
 Labor unions asserted that solidarity associations set up and controlled permanent committees at many workplaces, which in turn conducted negotiations and established direct agreements.
 Labor unions also asserted that employers sometimes required membership in a solidarity association as a condition for employment.
 To the extent that solidarity associations and permanent committees displaced trade unions, they affected the independence of workers’ organizations from employers’ influence and infringed on the right to organize and bargain collectively.
 In recent years the International Labor Organization (ILO) reported an expansion of direct agreements between employers and nonunionized workers and noted its concern that the number of collective bargaining agreements in the private sector continued to be low when compared with a high number of direct agreements with nonunionized workers.

 In some instances employers fired employees who attempted to unionize.
-The Ministry of Labor reported 16 cases of firing a labor leader and 22 complaints of antiunion discrimination (dismissal of labor leader) from January to July.
+The Ministry of Labor reported two allegations of antiunion discrimination from January to June.
 There were reports some employers also preferred to use “flexible,” or short-term, contracts, making it difficult for workers to organize and collectively bargain.
-Migrant workers in agriculture frequently were hired on short-term contracts (five months) through intermediaries, faced antiunion discrimination and challenges in organizing, and were often more vulnerable to labor exploitation.
+Migrant workers in agriculture frequently were hired on short-term contracts through intermediaries (outsourcing), faced antiunion discrimination and challenges in organizing, and were often more vulnerable to labor exploitation.
+In early June, after the Ministry of Health identified a wave of COVID-19 cases in the northern zone of the country, including several clusters of cases among workers in the agricultural sector and packaging industry, an interagency team inspected agricultural companies and found violations related to migration; occupational health and labor laws, including failure to comply with work schedules; minimum wages; and overtime pay.
+Twenty-eight companies received warning notices from the labor inspectorate.

 The ILO noted no trade unions operated in the country’s export-processing zones and identified the zones as a hostile environment for organizing.
 Labor unions asserted that efforts by workers in export-processing zones to organize were met with illegal employment termination, threats, and intimidation and that some employers maintained blacklists of workers identified as activists.